crusher-dev/documentation/docs/reference/sql/copy.md

 ## Options

-- `with headers true` - QuestDB will automatically assume the first row is a header.
+- `with headers true` - Crusher will automatically assume the first row is a header.
-- `with headers false` - QuestDB will use schema recognition to determine whether the first rows should be used as header.
+- `with headers false` - Crusher will use schema recognition to determine whether the first rows should be used as header.

 :::note